 Smokey Mountain 18” Smoker Not for You?
 Here are Some Great Alternatives

-If, after giving it some thought, you’ve realized this smoker doesn’t meet your criteria, perhaps one of these other cookers will tick all the boxes.
+If, after giving it some thought, you’ve realized this smoker doesn’t meet your criteria, perhaps you should consider a kamado ceramic grill?
+Or perhaps one of the following cookers will tick all the boxes?

 Weber Smokey Mountain 22” Charcoal Smoker